 You will have to engage with your IT team to make changes to your whitelist or "safe sender" list.

 Please note: these instructions are to help ensure that you receive notifications from the HubSpot application.
 Marketing emails sent from you using HubSpot (including blog subscription notifications and internal emails in Workflows) use a different set of IP addresses.
-Please contact HubSpot Support if you do not know the sending IP addresses for your HubSpot account.
+To ensure that your internal team members are able to receive Marketing emails sent from your account, you'll need to whitelist your sending IP addresses as well.

 Adding HubSpot to your whitelist